open-telemetry/opentelemetry-python/CONTRIBUTING.md

 * Trivial change (typo, cosmetic, doc, etc.) doesn't have to wait for one day.
 * Urgent fix can take exception as long as it has been actively communicated.

-One of tha maintainers will merge the PR once it is **ready to merge**.
+One of the maintainers will merge the PR once it is **ready to merge**.

 ## Design Choices